 A short animation explaining what exactly language is, where it comes from, and how it works.
 With perfectly justifiable cameos from René Descartes, Alan Turing and Edward Sapir.

-A series of very short animations that attempt to squeeze 1600 years of linguistic history into a little over ten minutes.
-The series looks at how English grew from a small local variety into a major global language, and uncovers the sources of English words and phrases from Shakespeare and the King James Bible to American popular culture and the digital age.
-All narrated in a reassuringly deadpan way by Clive Anderson.
+A series of short animations that attempt to squeeze 1600 years of linguistic history into a little over ten minutes.
 The series won a ‘Learning on Screen’ award in 2012.

 Lying is a central part of everyday life, whether we like it or not.
 But what exactly is a lie?
 Is there a difference between a lie, an untruth and a falsehood?
 With great consternation about the amount of lying in public life at the moment, this two part documentary looks at what exactly we mean by the word ‘lying’, and what role it plays in human communication.

-A series of twenty short episode teaching a selection of phrases and idioms that were coined or popularised by Shakespeare.
-‘Dead as a doornail’; ‘It’s all Greek to me’; that sort of thing.
+A series of twenty short episodes teaching a selection of phrases and idioms that were coined or popularised by Shakespeare.
 Produced by BBC Learning English in association with the OU.
-The series was a Runner-up in the ‘Resources for Secondary and Higher Learners’ category at the English Speaking Union awards, 2016, and was nominated for a British Council ELTon Award in ‘Innovation in learner resources’ in 2017.
+Runner-up in the ‘Resources for Secondary and Higher Learners’ category at the English Speaking Union awards, 2016, and was nominated for a British Council ELTon Award in ‘Innovation in learner resources’ in 2017.

 A very short film about some of the confusing paradoxes of human communication, as described by Maria Popa from Romania.

 Three short animations about the circulation of information on social media, looking at issues such as sharing, online filter bubbles and the impact of fake news.
 Narrated by Josie Long.